diraneyya/open-folders-in-vscode/README.md

 ## Comments?
 Suggestions?

 Please do not hesitate to create an issue for this repository and I will address it at my earliest convenience.

+An attempt as directed and hope this is received in good fate

+Hope you find this profitable